 "I went directly to Second Story Books, at Dupont Circle, to see what they had of this mysterious author.
 I found The Professor's House, and I've been hooked ever since.
 Hypnotized."

 Steinshouer's portrayal of Cather has that same effect on people in her audiences.
 They use expressions like "mesmerizing" and "spell-binding."
-Herb Hyde, writing of her first few years of touring as Cather, called her "a national treasure" in his column for the Lincoln Star Journal. the same newspaper Willa Cather was writing for when she was known as "the girl critic with a meat-ax."
+Herb Hyde, writing of her first few years of touring as Cather, called her "a national treasure" in his column for the Lincoln Star Journal, an offshoot of the newspaper for which Willa Cather was writing her early columns, when she became known as "the girl critic with a meat-ax."

-Betty Jean Steinshouer began her research by reading all of Cather's novels and stories, as well as her newspaper columns and essays.
+Betty Jean Steinshouer also wrote columns for her hometown newspaper in Missouri (soon to be published as Letters to Bolivar: Herald-Free Press Columns 1981-84) and began her research by reading all of Cather's novels and stories, as well as her newspaper columns and essays.
 "And her poetry," she laughs.
 "Even though she considered it bum verse."

 Seven years of research was what it took before Steinshouer felt ready to portray the author of O Pioneers! and My Antonia on stage.
 "In those days, her letters were scattered all over, from Red Cloud to London.
 I met Yehudi Menuhin ten years after I had first begun to study Cather, and he told me how much I didn't know.
 He had all the letters she had written, not only to him, but to his sisters, Hepzibah and Yalta."